LazyTuba/csv-dict/README.md

-Each data line of the CSV file is represented in the returned object as a property, where the property name is the line's 'key' (the concatenation of the value(s) of that line's key field(s)) and the property value is a JS 'row' object.
+Each data line of the CSV file is represented in the returned object as a property, where the property name is the line's 'key' (the *string* concatenation of the value(s) of that line's key field(s)) and the property value is a JS 'row' object.
 The 'row object' for each line is itself an object with properties corresponding to all, or a subset (specified by selFields) of, the CSV file's fields, where each property's name is one of the field names and the property value is the value of that field in the line.

 ## Usage Example